mongodb/mongo-python-driver/doc/examples/type_hints.rst

 Typed Collection
 ----------------

-You can use :py:class:`~typing.TypedDict` (Python 3.8+) when using a well-defined schema for the data in a :class:`~pymongo.collection.Collection`.
+You can use :py:class:`~typing_extensions.TypedDict` (Python 3.8+) when using a well-defined schema for the data in a :class:`~pymongo.collection.Collection`.
 Note that all `schema_validation`_ for inserts and updates is done on the server.
 This is due to the fact that these methods automatically add an "_id" field.
-Do not rely on TypedDicts for schema validation, only for providing a more ergonomic interface:
+The "_id" field is decorated by :py:class:`~typing_extensions.NotRequired` decorator to allow it to be accessed when reading from `result` (albeit without type-checking for that specific field, hence why it should not be used for schema validation).
+Another option would be to generate the "_id" field yourself, and make it a required field, which would give the expected behavior.

 .. doctest::

-  >>> from typing import TypedDict
+  >>> from typing_extensions import TypedDict, NotRequired
   >>> from pymongo import MongoClient
   >>> from pymongo.collection import Collection
+  >>> from bson import ObjectId
   >>> class Movie(TypedDict):
+  ...       _id: NotRequired[ObjectId]
   ...       name: str
   ...       year: int
   ...